DarkCat09/IT-test_Only-russian-language/README.md

 Developer Andrew Chechkenev (DarkCat)
 -------------------------------------

+To start test, install Code::Blocks 12.11 and open the file "main.cpp".
+Then click on the button with a picture of a green triangle and a yellow gear.
+Program started!

 Press "Start" to start test.

 For add your questions to test, open the file "qa.txt".
 Add questions following the instructions: